mark-watson/hy-lisp-python-book/manuscript/kgn.md

 ### SPARQL Utilities

 We will use the caching code from the last section and also the standard Python library **requests** to access the DBPedia servers.
 The following code is found in the file **sparql.hy** and also provides support for using both DBPedia and WikiData.
-We only use DBPedia in this chapter but you start incorporating SPARQL queries into applications that you write, you will also probably want to use WikiData.
+We only use DBPedia in this chapter but when you start incorporating SPARQL queries into applications that you write, you will also probably want to use WikiData.

 The function **do-query-helper** contains generic code for SPARQL queries and is used in functions **wikidata-sparql** and **dbpedia-sparql**: